iarrom/filters/README.md

 - `YC_CDN_RESOURCE_ID` – *(optional)* CDN resource ID used for cache purge after upload.

 The workflow triggers on pushes to the `main` branch or when a release tag is created.
 It installs the Yandex Cloud CLI, builds the project, synchronizes `dist/` with the specified bucket, and purges the CDN cache if a resource ID is provided.

+### Correct MIME Types

+Ensure JavaScript files are uploaded with `Content-Type: application/javascript` so browsers load them as ES modules.
+The workflow handles this automatically for `*.js` files.